chguenther/pandas-challenge-1/README.md

    b.
 A function that returns the measures of central tendency, mean, median, and mode.

    c.
 A function that finds lower and upper bounds of a data series based on the inter-quartile range.
-Lowere and upper bounds define values beyond which data points are considered outliers.
+Lower and upper bounds define values beyond which data points are considered outliers.

    d.
 A function that finds the outliers of a data series.